Services

 How to apply

-• Successful applicants will receive approval communication from either New Relationship Trust or the assigned AFI.
+• Successful applicants are notified by New Relationship Trust or the assigned financial institution.

 Additional information

-• Applications are accepted on a continuous basis until December 1, 2025, or until available funding is exhausted.
+• Applications are accepted on a continuous basis until December 1, 2025 or until funds are exhausted.

-• The program is administered and co-delivered by New Relationship Trust and participating Aboriginal Financial Institutions (AFIs) in British Columbia.
+• The program is delivered by New Relationship Trust and participating Aboriginal Financial Institutions in British Columbia.

 Frequently Asked Questions about the Indigenous Cannabis Business Fund — Business Planning, Design, and Capital Program